yieldlab/prometheus-jdbc-exporter/README.md

 **1.2. query**

-Represents query definition to collect metrics from database.
+Represents a query definition to collect metrics from a database.

 Values:

-*name*: Query name, that will be part of the metric name: `jdbc_<query_name>`.
+*name*: The metric's name.
+Will be part of the metric, i.e. `<prefix>_<name>`.
 Required.

-*help*: Query description, that will be used as metric description also.
+*help*: The metric's help text.
 Optional.

 *static_labels*: Set of label names, and their static values.
 Optional.

-*labels*: List of labels, that has to match a column value, that must be `string`.
+*labels*: List of labels, that has to match a column value, that must be strings.
 Optional.

-*values*: List of values, that has to match a column value, that must be `float`.
+*values*: List of values, that has to match a column value, that must be numbers.
 At least one.

 *query*: SQL query to select rows that will represent a metric sample.